ColoursofOSINT/findmydevice/README.md

 Add some features by enabling their permission, you can do this by pressing the button, which will open the Permission-Wizard.

 ## 5. ⛓️ Extra Permissions
+9. For FMD to be able to turn Location Services on or off the special [`WRITE_SECURE_SETTINGS` permission](https://developer.android.com/reference/android/Manifest.permission#WRITE_SECURE_SETTINGS) is needed.

+## Option 1: Grant from computer

+To grant the permission from a computer via adb (Android Debug Bridge):

+1. Install `adb` on your computer (e.g. `sudo apt-get install android-tools-adb`)
+2. Enable Developer Settings on you device.
+Go to "Settings -> About Phone" and than click several times on "Build Number".
+You will be asked to enter your password if you have one.
+3. Go to "System -> Developer Options" and enable "USB debugging"
+4. Plug your phone into the computer
+5. Open a terminal/cmd on your computer
+6. Check that your device shows up by entering this command: `adb devices`
+7. Grant the permission by entering this command:

+`adb shell pm grant de.nulide.findmydevice android.permission.WRITE_SECURE_SETTINGS`

+If adb returns an error like in [#15](https://gitlab.com/Nulide/findmydevice/-/issues/15) you can try the following:

+1. Go to Developer Settings
+2. Enable USB-Debugging
+3. Enable Install via USB
+4. Enable USB-Debugging (Security Settings)
+5. Rerun `adb shell pm grant de.nulide.findmydevice android.permission.WRITE_SECURE_SETTINGS`

+## Option 2: Grant on device (requires root)

+If you have a rooted device, you can use any terminal app to grant the permission:

+1. Open your terminal app of choice
+2. Run `su -c 'pm grant de.nulide.findmydevice android.permission.WRITE_SECURE_SETTINGS'`

+## Check that it worked

+To check that it worked:

+1. Close FMD
+2. Swipe it away from Recents
+3. Reopen FMD

+Under "Permissions" the entry "Secure Settings" should now be green.
 ## 6. ❌ Known Issues